Children understand what alcohol is at an early age.

 As your child’s first role model, you can show them how to drink alcohol and take medication responsibly.

-In North Carolina many of us use alcohol to celebrate, commiserate, relax, and have fun – and children pick up on this.
+Many of us use alcohol to celebrate, commiserate, relax, and have fun – and children pick up on this.
 If you drink alcohol regularly, it’s a good idea to show your children that it isn’t a necessity by considering doing the following from time to time:

 - Eating dinner without alcohol